These are the 4 “Legs” of your healthy physique “chair.”

 Nutrition is #2 on my list because your body uses every bite of food you eat to carry out its metabolic processes at a cellular level.
 You literally “are what you eat.”
 Skipping meals or going over your daily sugar recommendations regularly both cause fat storage.

 Too often we sacrifice meal planning or cooking for taking shortcuts or getting caught up in the business of life, and that’s NOT doing us any favors.

-If you pay attention to where you Protein (P), Carbohydrates (C), Fats (F) and Greens (G) are in your meals throughout the day, you'll be ahead of the game, so aim to get:
+If you pay attention to where your Protein (P), Carbohydrates (C), Fats (F) and Greens (G) are in your meals throughout the day, you’ll be ahead of the game, so aim to get:

 Here’s a great reference for how much protein to eat daily, best sources of it and how it benefits you.